Join our Newsletter!

 Important field validation

-Around that time, two pre-seed investors also joined, Finnpartnership and Finnvera supported the small company and the group started a fruitful cooperation in Kenya with World Vision Finland.
-The first projects to equip local Community Based Organizations with solar ovens went very well with good results in terms of bread production at a village level, especially with the first professional solar baker involved, David Chepkwone.
-This led to numerous cooperation under the GoSol banner.
-Another key partner in the development has been Plan International Finland, for whom the team created solar baker’s training curriculum in 2018.Prestigious sponsors and foundations also started to support the effort.
+Nevertheless, based on the first results, two pre-seed investors joined, Finnpartnership and Finnvera supported the small company and the group started a fruitful cooperation in Kenya with World Vision Finland.
+The first projects to equip local Community Based Organizations with solar ovens went very well with good results in terms of bread production at a village level, especially with the first professional baker involved, David Chepkwone.
+This led to numerous cooperation with iNGO’s under the GoSol banner.
+Prestigious sponsors and foundations also started to support the effort.

-A key transition
+2021: A key transition

 Impact and social entrepreneurs